-Deciding which editing company to use for your academic and professional documents is difficult.
+Deciding which professional editing company to use for your academic and professional documents is difficult.
 The only sure way to discover the quality of any service is to send your document and your money and then wait anxiously to see what the editors will do to your precious work.
 But the revised work you receive from the editor does not usually include much in the way of an explanation for why these changes were made or the thought process behind the edits.
-This can understandably cause some confusion about which editing company to trust.
+This can understandably cause some confusion about which editing company you can fully trust.

 What does it take to be a great editor?